Getting Legal Help

 Human Rights Legal Support Centre (HRLSC)

 The Human Rights Legal Support Centre provides legal advice and assistance to people in Ontario who have experienced discrimination contrary to the Human Rights Code.
-Their services may include legal assistance in filing applications at the Human Rights Tribunal of Ontario, and legal representation at mediation and hearings.
+Their services may include information about your rights under the Code, advice and guidance on filing applications at the HRTO, and legal representation at mediation and hearings.
+The HRLSC can also provide culturally sensitive Indigenous legal support and accommodations for persons with disabilities.

 JusticeNet is a not-for-profit service helping people in need of legal expertise, whose income is too high to access legal aid and too low to afford standard legal fees.
 JusticeNet is available to anyone living in Canada whose net family income is under $59,000 and is experiencing financial difficulties.